What Can Go Wrong with the Umbilical Cord Before or During Birth?

 Close, experienced monitoring of a fetus in utero and during labor and delivery cannot prevent all complications.
 However, it can help doctors determine if special measures such as a C-section should be employed.

 If your baby has suffered a birth injury, it can be difficult to know if it could have been prevented with proper care or even caused by medical error.
-Our Miami birth injury lawyers have experience helping people develop strong cases against medical professionals and facilities to help get the compensation they deserve.
+Our Florida birth injury lawyers have experience helping people develop strong cases against medical professionals and facilities to help get the compensation they deserve.
 Call or contact us online to schedule a free consultation.